virtualstaticvoid/ldhdns/README.md

 Start the controller, attaching it to the Docker host network, as follows:

-**Security Note:** The controller needs to mount the Docker socket so that it can consume the Docker API and it is run with the `apparmor=unconfined` security option and mounts the SystemBus Socket so that it is able to configure `systemd-resolved` dynamically.
+**Security Note:** The container mounts the Docker socket so that it can consume the Docker API and it is run with the `apparmor=unconfined` security option and mounts the SystemBus socket so that it is able to configure `systemd-resolved` dynamically.

-**Please inspect the code in this repository and build the `ldhdns` container yourself if you are concerned about security.**

 ```
 docker run \